Developing and Monitoring Dynamic Tables Using Studio

 - Step 4: Submit and deploy the dynamic table model to the target environment

-Monitor Dynamic Table Refresh and Manage Task Start/Stop
+Monitoring Dynamic Table Refreshes and Managing Task Start/Stop

 Dynamic Table Monitoring List

-By successfully submitting and deploying dynamic table tasks through the Studio Web-IDE, you can view the running status of dynamic tables on the "Dynamic Table" TAB page under the "Task Operations" menu in "Operations Monitoring".
-Currently, the operations module only supports managing tasks created by creating new dynamic table nodes through the Web-IDE, and does not support viewing dynamic tables manually created using SQL commands directly (you can still monitor dynamic table refresh tasks through SHOW DYNAMIC TABLE REFRESH HISTORY for these objects).
+Dynamic table tasks successfully submitted through the Studio Web-IDE can be viewed on the "Dynamic Table" tab under "Task Operations" in the "Operations Monitoring" section.
+Note that the operations module only supports managing tasks created through the Web-IDE dynamic table node.
+It does not support viewing dynamic tables created manually with SQL commands (for those objects, you can still monitor refresh tasks using SHOW DYNAMIC TABLE REFRESH HISTORY).

-- Task Name: The task name specified when the user creates a new dynamic table node
+- Task Name: The task name specified when the dynamic table node was created

 - Dynamic Table Name: The name of the dynamic table

 - Task Status: The scheduling status of the dynamic table.
-Scheduling statuses include normal scheduling, paused, and unscheduled
+Statuses include: normally scheduled, paused, and no schedule set

 - Schema: The schema of the dynamic table

-- Action Buttons: Supports pausing scheduling, manual refresh, and offline operations for the dynamic table.
-Note that the offline operation means the dynamic table will be deleted
+- Action Buttons: Supports pausing scheduling, manual refresh, and taking the dynamic table offline.
+Note that taking a table offline will delete the dynamic table

 Filter Options

-- Supports searching by task name, filtering by scheduling status, and filtering by dynamic table schema
+- Search by task name, filter by scheduling status, or filter by dynamic table schema

-Clicking on the specified dynamic table task name allows you to view the upstream dependencies of the dynamic table, helping you better understand the data flow and the interactions between tasks.
-Additionally, you can view the refresh history of the dynamic table to track the execution status of tasks and see if incremental refreshes have been performed.
+Clicking a dynamic table task name lets you view its upstream dependencies, helping you understand data flow and how tasks interact.
+You can also view the refresh history to track execution status and see whether incremental refreshes were performed.

 Task Details

-- You can view the upstream dependencies of the dynamic table.
-Currently, only upstream can be viewed, downstream cannot be viewed.
-Click to expand upstream
+- View the upstream dependencies of the dynamic table.
+Currently only upstream dependencies are shown; downstream is not available.
+Click to expand the upstream view.

 Node Code